 We changed the exterior of our home this summer with stunning results!
 Here’s how to Limewash a Brick home.
 A special thank you to Romabio for collaborating with us on this post!

-Did you know that I loved everything about my home except the exterior?
+Did you know that I loved everything about our Tennessee home except the exterior?

 Wouldn’t you want to drive on, too?

-But not anymore!
 Earlier this summer, I shared with you our plans to finally give our brick home a facelift.

 It was hard work just getting our house prepped for limewash, because we had to paint all the wood trim and repair a few places of wood rot.
 So while I was eager to dive right in, I needed lots of patience to get to the fun and easy part!

 But, boy oh boy – the results are worth waiting for!
 Here are some helpful tips if you are considering an exterior Limewash application.

 (Some affiliate links are provided below.
 Full disclosure here.)